McKelvey-Jack/crypto-Vue/README.md

 The app makes a couple of requests to the coingecko api that provides live crypto data.
 The home view of the app shows a list of the top 100 coins as well as their icon, their latest price and their 24h price change.
 There is a search bar which filters the list.

 Each list item is a link to a page which will show some market history for each coin in the form of an area chart built with vue-chartkick.
 This data is again from the coingecko api.
 I have enabled a filter for the chart to show data from 1 week up to 3 years

+You can view the hosted site here https://crypto-vue-app.netlify.app